 Pea Milk: the one you didn’t know you needed in your life

 Another one you might have dismissed!
 Newer to the scene, and as some of us here at The Vegan Society have found, it can be hard to convince people of the wonders of pea milk.
-We think it has the potential to be another versatile classic like soya milk.
+We think it has the potential to be another versatile classic like soya milk, plus it's a great high protein option.
 Look, all we are saying is give peas a chance!
-Dip your toes in (not literally) with Wunda Plant Based Not Milk in Original and Unsweetened, powered by protein from yellow split peas.
-They’re both gluten-free and low in salt and fat, with Wunda Original being low in sugar and Wunda Unsweetened being sugar-free.
+Dip your toes in (not literally) with Mighty's Original pea milk.

 Let’s talk about iodine